jadegosar/jadegosar.github.io/index.md

 ---
 [Collegiate Women's Soccer Season Analysis placeholder](/pdf/sample_presentation.pdf)

-<small>Project completed for a Collegiate Women's Soccer Team with the purpose of...</small>
+<small>Project completed for a collegiate Women's Soccer Team with the purpose of...</small>

 ---